Securities Fraud

 -

 In re Valeant Pharms.
 Int’l, Inc. Sec.
 Litig., No. 3:15-cv-07658 (D.N.J.).
-As sole lead counsel, Robbins Geller attorneys obtained preliminary approval of a $1.2 billion settlement in the securities case that Vanity Fair reported as “the corporate scandal of its era” that had raised “fundamental questions about the functioning of our health-care system, the nature of modern markets, and the slippery slope of ethical rationalizations.”
+As sole lead counsel, Robbins Geller attorneys obtained a $1.2 billion settlement in the securities case that Vanity Fair reported as “the corporate scandal of its era” that had raised “fundamental questions about the functioning of our health-care system, the nature of modern markets, and the slippery slope of ethical rationalizations.”
 The settlement resolves claims that defendants made false and misleading statements regarding Valeant’s business and financial performance during the class period, attributing Valeant’s dramatic growth in revenues and profitability to “innovative new marketing approaches” as part of a business model that was low risk and “durable and sustainable.”
 Valeant is the largest securities class action settlement against a pharmaceutical manufacturer and the ninth largest ever.

 -